-Snapseed is a popular choice for ‘phoneographers’ and those that enjoy selfies.
+Snapseed is a popular editing app for smartphone photographers and those who enjoy selfies.
 It has a slew of tools to make your photographs really pop!
 With so many editing options, the ability to remove objects is often overlooked in this nifty, free program.
 Despite it being completely free, this app really does shine and its efforts at removing objects are consistently accurate.

-Not as intuitive of a tool as expected, you remove objects using the Healing tool (which has an icon that looks like a bandaid).
-As someone who comes from a photo editing background, I don’t personally associate stamping out an object I don’t want with a tool titled ‘Healing’ but that’s easy to get past.
+You remove objects using the Healing tool (which has an icon that looks like a band-aid).
+As someone who comes from a photo editing background, I don’t personally associate stamping out an object I don’t want with a tool called “Healing,” but that’s easy to get past.

 All you do with this tool is draw over the item you want to get rid of and the app does the rest!
-What struck me at first was that it felt like the brush tool could not be adjusted in size, but turns out, you certainly can; all you have to do is zoom in on the image and the brush tool becomes larger.
-Once more, when you get past this oddity, the tool itself is fabulous.
+What struck me at first was that it felt like you couldn’t adjust the brush size; fortunately, it turns out you can.
+All you have to do is zoom in on the image and the brush becomes larger.
+Once more, if you can get past this oddity, the tool itself is fabulous.

-For our puppy shot, the tennis ball was replaced with a texture that can arguably be considered more realistic than Photoshop Fix above.
+For our puppy shot, the tennis ball was replaced in a way that can arguably be considered more realistic than the Photoshop Express edit above.

-The leash also worked fabulously, with no traces of its existence left behind!
+The leash removal also went fabulously, with no traces of its existence left behind!